johnshiver/blog-hugo/content/posts/finding-longest-streak-of-days-with-postgresql.md

 1      1/2/2019
 2      1/3/2019
 3      1/4/2019
+4      1/6/2019

 {{< /highlight >}}

-The key insight is that if you substract the index number from the creation date, a streak will all have the same creation date, as shown below:
+The key insight is that if you substract the index number from the creation date a streak will share the same creation date, as shown below:

 {{< highlight sql >}}